-Pilates are thought in a number of different ways that vary in difficulty and skill level; mat Pilates, reformer Pilates (Pilate’s movements using equipment called reformer) and Barre Pilates are commonly thought in Pilates studios.
-Physiomobility’s pilates instructors use a combination of approaches to tailor the treatment sessions to your specific needs.
+Pilates is thought in a number of different ways that vary in difficulty and skill level; mat Pilates, reformer Pilates (Pilate’s movements using equipment called reformer) and Barre Pilates are commonly thought in Pilates studios.
+Physiomobility’s Pilates instructors use a combination of approaches to tailor the treatment sessions to your specific needs.

-In 1920’s Joseph Pilates started talking about an exercise regimen which focused on developing core stability.
-He talked about “girdle of strength” which meant learning to recruit the deep lumbar and turnk muscles before moving arms and legs.
+In 1920s Joseph Pilates started talking about an exercise regimen which focused on developing core stability.
+He talked about “girdle of strength” which meant learning to recruit the deep lumbar and trunk muscles before moving arms and legs.
 He did not demonstrate a complete knowledge of anatomy but was surprisingly aware of the importance of these deep muscles and their supportive effects.

-In recent years, Pilates has been increasingly popular both as a fitness regimen and it application in clinical setting such as physiotherapy clinics has been more and more recognized.
+In recent years, Pilates has been increasingly popular both as a fitness regimen and its application in a clinical setting such as physiotherapy clinics has been more and more recognized.

 80% of people who have experienced an acute episode of back pain suffer from recurrent back pain within one year of the initial injury and many develop chronic back pain.
 Research shows that the core muscles switch off or do not properly fire and remain under-active in people after an acute episode of back pain.
 This is usually the cause of recurrent symptoms.

-Although Pilates movements are proven to be effective in increasing core muscle strength and stabilization but, Pilates isn't for everyone!
-A poor designed or supervised pilates exercise program that are too difficult for your body can cause pain and injury.
+Although Pilates movements are proven to be effective in increasing core muscle strength and stabilization Pilates isn’t for everyone!
+A poorly designed or supervised pilates exercise program that is too difficult for your body can cause pain and injury.
 At Physiomobility, we regularly treat patients who have increased their back pain at poorly run or supervised Pilates classes.